Netherdrake/py-eos-base/README.md

 ## Python EOS Base Library
 This is an unofficial Python EOS Base Library by [@furion](https://steemit.com/@furion).
 Heavily influenced by past works of Dr.-Ing.
 Fabian Schuh ([@xeroc](https://github.com/xeroc))

-**Warning: This library is Work-in-progress, and is not suitable for any use!**
+**Warning: This library is work-in-progress, and is not suitable for any use!**

 ## See also